 - GEODSS and Eglin SLEP support

-Subject Matter Expert (SME) support is in two functional areas: Performance and Predictive Analysis (PPA) of the missile warning and space control sensors, and the Advanced Concepts (Ad Con) group.
+Subject Matter Expert (SME) support is in two functional areas: Performance and Predictive Analysis (PPA) of the missile warning and space control sensors, and the Mission Engineering (ME) group.
 The PPA group monitors and maintains statistics and trends on the performance of the radar and electro-optical tracking systems.
 The Ad Con group consists of SME’s with expertise in astrodynamics (for both ballistic and orbital trajectories), systems engineering, and the operational missions of missile warning and space surveillance.

 Astrodynamics Support Workstation

 Omitron is the primary developer, maintainer, and operator of the Astrodynamics Support Workstation (ASW).
 Omitron responsibilities cut across all aspects of the space C2 mission: sustaining engineering, operations (including 24/7 on-site support), systems administration, information assurance, testing, training, and project management.
 Omitron also supports performance analysis and modeling and simulation efforts related to SSA.